obonyojimmy/fsearch/README.md

                         The number of iterations to run the performance benchmark loop.
 Defaults to 2 loops.
 ```

-Example: `fsearch benchmark -r reports/benchmark.pdf -d samples/ -n 1` will run benchmarks using files in the `samples/` directory as the sampling samples, and create a pdf report at path `reports/benchmark.pdf`
+Example: `fsearch benchmark -r reports/benchmark.pdf -s 1000 -n 2` will run benchmarks  and create a pdf report at path `reports/benchmark.pdf`

 ## Limitations

-- The 1st client request will take ~0.40ms longer , proceeding request will be much faster ~0.5ms if REREAD_ON_QUERY false and ~10ms if REREAD_ON_QUERY is True.
+- The 1st client request will take ~1ms longer , proceeding request will be much faster ~0.5ms if REREAD_ON_QUERY false and ~10ms if REREAD_ON_QUERY is True.
 - It reads a maximum of 250,000 lines of the database file (`linuxpath`).
 - Client connections are handled in multithreaded mode but in the same process as the server, which might overload a single processor.
 Optimization can be achieved by handling client connections in multiple processes.
 - The maximum number of concurrent connections is set to 5.
 It is suggested to make this configurable.